 The Golden Rain Tree is a beautiful ornamental tree, and it is extraordinarily popular among gardeners in the United States.
-This tree is aptly named.
-Summer brings forth vibrant yellow flowers that remind the onlooker of falling rain when they eventually fall to the ground to create a golden promenade.
-The Golden Rain Tree is enjoyable to observe in all seasons.
+This tree is aptly named; summer brings forth vibrant yellow flowers that remind the onlooker of falling rain when they eventually fall to the ground to create a golden promenade.
+It is, however, enjoyable to observe in all seasons.
 In spring, the tree’s shoots appear pinkish-purple, which turn green as the golden flowers burst forth in summer.
 Fall brings a golden carpet silhouetted by the Golden Rain Tree’s seeds, which are reminiscent of Chinese lanterns.
 These rich orange to light brown papery lantern seeds hang from the tree, engaging the onlooker (and proud planter) until winter.
 This interesting tree is also easy to grow and maintain.
 Frequently planted to line city streets, the Golden Rain Tree is a hardy, strong, and showy tree perfect for your garden.

 Any tree that is named something as wonderful as the Golden Rain Tree clearly has some bragging rights.
 Most landscapers choose this small ornamental as an accent tree.
 With unique textures, flowers, shapes, branching, and seeds, the Golden Rain Tree attracts attention all year long.
 Perfectly planted in the center of the garden, where its golden raindrops will enrapture all, the Golden Rain Tree is hardy when planted in tight quarters.